-AN 415 (Buprenorphine hydrochloride and naloxone hydrochloride 8 mg (base) / 2 mg (base))
+AN 415 (Buprenorphine hydrochloride and naloxone hydrochloride (sublingual) 8 mg (base) / 2 mg (base))

 Buprenorphine/naloxone is used in the treatment of opiate dependence and belongs to the drug class narcotic analgesic combinations.
 Risk cannot be ruled out during pregnancy.
-Buprenorphine/naloxone 8 mg (base) / 2 mg (base) has a potential for abuse less than the drugs in schedules 1 and 2.
-The drug has a currently accepted medical use in treatment in the United States.
-Abuse of the drug may lead to moderate or low physical dependence or high psychological dependence.
+Buprenorphine/naloxone 8 mg (base) / 2 mg (base) is classified as a Schedule 3 controlled substance under the Controlled Substance Act (CSA).

 - 8 mg (base) / 2 mg (base)